juliasunga/sample_size_community_models/README.md

 # sample_size_community_models
-Code associated with Sunga et al. 2021 manuscript in PLOS: "Influence of number of individuals and observations per individual on a model of community structure"
+Code associated with Sunga et al. 2021 manuscript in PLOS: "Influence of number of individuals and observations per individual on a model of community structure".
+This code is broken into two RMarkdown files, the first (plos2021loop.Rmd) is a loop function that subsets from the dataset avaiable on dryad (_____)  to generate networks and estimate paramaters based on subsets of the available observations and individuals.
+The second file (plos2021analysisandfigures) provides sample code for statistical analyses and figures that were generated for the manuscript.